Testing for COVID-19

 Results are communicated to individuals directly by email and will be fed back into public health records in due course.

-Please note there is limited availability and to help with securing a kit on the day required please book between 8am and 9am.
+Please note, at times there may be limited availability.
+You can book at any time, but it may help with securing a kit on the day required if booking is made between 8am and 9am.

 Once you order a home-test kit, the test kit should be delivered the next day.